GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/common_patterns.md

 ## Nested K Loops

-Occasionally there may be situtaions when there is a need to perform a nested K loop (such as accumulating precipitation).
+Occasionally there may be situtaions when a nested K loop is required (such as accumulating precipitation).

 PUT EXAMPLE IN ONCE THERE IS PROPER SOLUTION FOR THIS (no need for double masks)

+## Goto and Exit

+As previously mentioned, NDSL is unable to end a computation early.
+Similarly, NDSL is unable to "jump" to another part of the code in a behavior similar to the Fortran `goto` statment.
+These keywords make code flow extremely difficult to follow, and implementing them in NDSL would have no performance gain.
+Rather than relying on these keywords, NDSL has all the tools required to implement proper code control while maintaining good readablity.